Program Requirements and Opportunities

 In addition to the sequence of courses specified for each major, all majors are expected to have read through the Classics Reading List before they participate in the Senior Seminar, a required full-year course.
 In the first term, students refine their ability to read, discuss, and critique Classical texts through engagement with scholarship from various fields of Classics, while laying the groundwork for their senior thesis research.
 In the second term, they conduct independent research, culminating in a substantial thesis paper and a presentation to the department.

-In addition to completing the course requirements for each type of major (Classical Culture & Society or Classical Languages), every student must fulfill the requisite training in writing within the discipline by taking as part of her major plan two courses that are designated as Writing Attentive or a single course designated as Writing Intensive.
+In addition to completing the course requirements for the major (Classical Culture & Society or Classical Languages), every student must fulfill the requisite training in writing within the discipline by taking as part of her major plan two courses that are designated as Writing Attentive or a single course designated as Writing Intensive.
 The student may count a Writing Attentive or Intensive course that is taught outside the department if it is included in the major plan.

 CLASSICAL LANGUAGES